Worker bee: Honey production

 Worker bees collect nectar from flowers using their tubular mouth parts, and store it in their honey stomach.
 Enzymes proceed to break down the nectar into simple sugars.
 Back at the hive, the nectar is distributed to other worker bees who either distribute it to young bees or store it in honeycomb cells.
 Then, honey is produced by being further dehydrated via fanning then sealed with a wax cap, which prevents absorption of moisture from the air.

 Drone feeding

 Drones do not feed themselves when they are young; they are fed by workers and then when the drone bees get older they feed themselves from the honey supply.

 Honeycomb building

 Worker bees have eight pairs of wax glands under their abdomen from which they can create honeycomb.
 By chewing the wax, she mixes in her saliva, which adjusts the malleability of the wax and enables her to create each individual honeycomb cell.
-This process is repeated thousands of times to create comb in the hive, which will be used for honey production and brood space.
+This process is repeated thousands of times to create comb in the hive, which will be used for honey or pollen storage and for brood space.